Anglo CEO exit raises questions about platinum

 Other diversified miners have steadily outperformed Anglo, in part because they have no major exposure to platinum.

-BHP Billiton , the world's top mining company, reaps just 2 percent of its revenue from southern Africa.
+BHP Billiton (BHP.AX) (BILJ.J), the world's top mining company, reaps just 2 percent of its revenue from southern Africa.
 During the past five years, its market value has risen about $100 billion.

 They have also been hammered by a steep drop in the price of platinum, down about a third from its record high in 2008.
 Amplats has seen its market value fall about $19 billion over Carroll's tenure, to $12 billion.